The bacterial infection in Sydney that could significantly harm your dog

 There is a vaccine for leptospirosis which is available but not commonly prescribed in New South Wales since the disease is so rare and has not been identified in a long time.
 The disease is more prevalent in Queensland which is why it is commonly prescribed for dogs there.
-The RSPCA NSW are advising dog owners to take their pet to get vaccinated against leptospirosis and are offering the vaccination for free with every annual or triannual vaccination until the end of August 2019 – find out more in the article here.
+The RSPCA NSW are advising dog owners to take their pet to get vaccinated against leptospirosis and are offering the vaccination for free with every annual or triannual vaccination until the end of August 2019.

 Other precautions you can take are to:

 - Keep your dog away from puddles, lakes and ponds,

 - Remove food scraps that could attract rodents, and

 - Wash your hands before feeding and touching your dog.

 - Clean areas of the house that rats may visit/live in.

 The chance of the average dog being infected by this disease is relatively low but it still important to keep an eye out on where your furry friend puts its nose and mouth.